-2 Implementations of data connectors (October 2022)
+2 Implementations of data connectors

 This section provides an overview of some of the available connectors with information about each of them.
 This list is not exhaustive and will be regularly updated by the IDSA to document progress and new developments.
+In the next version of the report, a mapping of the listed connectors against the categories mentioned in Section 1.4 will be also provided.